nickz91/coding_challenge_nz/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Step 9 - 10: To compute the 5 metrics I decided to use a Notebook, in order to perform data exploration and analysis.
-The last step in the Notebook is the saving of the result table in arrow format, partitioned by category and then by country.
+The last step in the Notebook is the saving of the result table in arrow format, partitioned by category (not saved on git - please run the cell in the notebook if you want the files).
 I have many unrecognised values by country but, with the libraries mentioned above, the value would drop dramatically:
 Inside the notebook folder there is a notebook which allows the connection to the postgres db and retrieve the result table of the transformations.
 The metrics I decided to implement are the following: